Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal

-The main contributions are: \begin{itemize} \item A bidirectional, multi-scale fusion mechanism that aligns fine-grid RGB with coarse multi-slice HSI via localized cross-attention at native resolutions. \item An HSI-adapted Swin backbone with grouped spectral tokenization and factorized spatial-spectral attention, preserving spectral structure without early collapse. \item A simple two-phase training protocol (unimodal followed by multimodal fine-tuning) that stabilizes fusion and reuses unimodal checkpoints. \item A systematic study of RGB input resolution and HSI slice count ($K{=}1\text{-}10$), revealing resolution-as-information gains and task-dependent optimal $K$. \end{itemize}
+The main contributions are: \begin{itemize} \item A \textbf{native-grid bidirectional fusion} mechanism that aligns multi-scale fine-grid RGB with coarse multi-slice HSI via localized cross-attention, avoiding strong RGB downsampling or PCA-based spectral collapse that is common in existing RGB-X and RGB-HSI fusion methods. \item An \textbf{HSI-adapted Swin backbone} with grouped 3D tokenization and factorized spatial–spectral attention, preserving spectral structure throughout all encoder stages instead of projecting HSI to a few pseudo-RGB channels before feature extraction. \item A \textbf{systematic study of RGB input resolution and HSI slice count} on SpectralWaste and K3I-Cycling under a unified training and evaluation protocol, quantifying ``resolution-as-information'' gains and task-dependent optimal HSI processing, showing that the proposed BCAF achieves strong performance at real-time throughput. \end{itemize}

 The article is organized as follows: \Cref{sec:related_work} reviews unimodal RGB/HSI segmentation and multimodal fusion. \Cref{sec:methods} presents BCAF and its constituent modules, including the adapted HSI Swin Transformer. \Cref{sec:experimental_setup} details the datasets (SpectralWaste, K3I-Cycling), training and evaluation protocols. \Cref{sec:results} reports unimodal and fusion results, efficiency, and ablation studies. \Cref{sec:conclusion} concludes, while the Appendix provides additional visualizations and details.